cnerg/RadClass/README.md

 ![RadClass Workflow](/images/RadClass_workflow.png)

 An HDF5 data file is specified as input, which is processed by `DataSet`.
 The user can specify a type of `AnalysisParameters`.
 For example, `H0` for hypothesis testing, `BackgroundEstimator` for background estimation, etc.
-`RadClass` then uses `DataSet` and the user specified `AnalysisParameters` to run, storing the results for use by the user.
+`Processor` then uses `DataSet` and the user specified `AnalysisParameters` to run, storing the results for use by the user.
-To see examples of how a user can initialize and run `RadClass`, review /tests/.
+To see examples of how a user can initialize and run `Processor`, review /tests/.

 ## Data Format

-`RadClass` expects a data structure as follows:
+`RadClass.Processor` expects a data structure as follows:

 ![File Structure](/images/file_structure.png)